hashicorp/terraform-website/content/source/docs/enterprise/private/admin/resources.html.md

 ## Viewing, Searching, and Filtering Lists

-Each account or resource is initally presented as a searchable list, accessed by clicking the name of the resource on the left.
-In addition to searching or filtering (typically by email, name, or other relevant attribute), there are pre-existing filters to show useful sets, such as site administrators (users) or needs confirmation (workspaces, runs).
+Each type of account or resource is initally presented as a searchable list, accessed by clicking the name of the resource on the left.
+In addition to searching or filtering (typically by email, name, or other relevant attribute), there are pre-existing filters to show useful sets, such as site administrators (users) or "Needs Attention" (workspaces, runs).

 ## Managing Users